albar965/littlenavmap-manual/en/MAPDISPLAY.md

 Right click, pressing the escape key or any click outside of the map window cancels the measurement line editing.

-Measurement lines use nautical miles as unit.
-Feet will be added as unit if the lines are short enough e.g. takeoff distance for crossing takeoffs and moving around an airport.
+Measurement lines use nautical miles, kilometers or statue miles as unit.
+Feet or meter will be added as unit if the lines are short enough.
+This allows to measure e.g. takeoff distance for crossing takeoffs.

 A great circle gives the shortest distance from point to point on earth but does not use a constant course.
 For that reason the measurement line will show two course values.
 One for the start and one for the end position.

 Course is indicated in degrees true.
 Additional information like ident or frequency will be added to the line if the measurement starts at a navaid or an airport.

-See the Nav Map Legend for details on measurement lines.
+See the [Nav Map Legend](LEGEND.md#map-marks) for details on measurement lines.

 #### ![Measure Rhumb Distance from here](../images/icons/distancemeasurerhumb.png "Measure Rhumb Distance from here") Measure Rhumb Distance from here {#measure-rhumb-distance-from-here}

 A rhumb line is a line of constant course and used between the waypoints of an airway or when approaching a VOR or NDB station.
-Distance between points is longer than the great circle route.
+Distance between points is slightly longer than the great circle route.

 The course for a rhumb line is normally indicated in degrees true.
 Course will be indicated in degrees magnetic if the measurement starts at a navaid or at an airport that has a magnetic variation.
 Additional information like ident and frequency will be added to the line in this case.